 The very popular ‘storytelling’ session is presented bi-annually.
 Local ‘old timers’ and tradition bearers present on a chosen topic, with large, curious audiences who are invited to share stories or listen to tales about the Bayshore Region.
 Share a memory from your lifetime, a family anecdote or recollection, bring a photograph or artifact or just come to listen and learn.

-Recent Storytelling Session
+Recent Storytelling Sessions

 The November 2015 program was on Rum Running and the Bayshore Empire: Stories of rum running, speakeasies and of oystermen catching “Golden Wedding” in their dredges flow around the area.
 While Atlantic City gets its fair share of attention, the Bayshore certainly had its own Empire catering to dry communities before, during and after Prohibition.
 Flavia Alaya presented their findings and research from creating the Rum River and Baywalk Empire Bus Tour, which was first organized for the Cohansey RiverFest.

 The February 2015 program focused on Religion in the Bayshore Region.
 The community shared stories about the founding of religious congregations, their triumphs, struggles and contributions to the Bayshore Region.
 The program was presented in partnership with our friends the Port Norris Historical Society.

 The November 2014 session shared Storm Stories, past and recent including Hurricane Sandy, that have affected the Bayshore Region.
 Numerous storms including hurricanes, nor’easters, tidal waves and extreme high tide events have affected the Bayshore Region for generations.